Weilbyte/fvtt-cyberpunk-red-mobile/README.md

 # fvtt-cyberpunk-red-mobile
-FoundryVTT module to make the Cyberpunk RED character sheets more mobile-friendly
+FoundryVTT module to make the Cyberpunk RED character sheet more mobile-friendly.
+This is intended to be used with the [Sheet Only module](https://github.com/Syrious/foundryvtt-sheet-only).